bstachmann/git-workshop/sections/commits-erstellen/index.en.md

 Notes:

- * Hinweise auf stash
+ * Hints about stash
- * TODO Hinweis auf Prompts
+ * TODO: Hint about prompts

 ---

-### Aktiver Branch
+### Active Branch

- * Ein Branch ist ein Zeiger auf ein Commit
+ * A branch is a pointer to a commit
- * (max.)
-1 Branch ist aktiv
+ * (At most) 1 branch is active
  * Default `master`
- * Neues Commit: Zeiger des aktiven Branches wird aktualisiert.
+ * New commit: Pointer of the active branch is updated.

 ---

 ## `git commit`

- * Erstellt ein neues Commit
+ * Creates a new commit
- * Setzt `HEAD` auf den neue Commit
+ * Sets `HEAD` to the new commit
- * Setzt den aktiven Branch auf das neue Commit
+ * Sets the active branch to the new commit

 ---

-### Commit - geänderte Dateien
+### Commit - Modified Files

-Einzelne Datei:
+Single file:

     git commit <file>

-Alle geänderen Dateien, die bereits versioniert sind.
+All modified files that are already versioned:

     git commit -a

-Und gleich mit Message:
+And directly with a message:

     git commit -am "Edit some files."

 ---

-### Commit - neue Dateien
+### Commit - New Files

-Neue Dateien werden beim `commit -a` nicht automatisch übernommen.
-Sie müssen zunächst angemeldet werden.
+New files are not automatically included in `commit -a`.
+They must first be staged.

     git add <file>